cabforum/cabforum.org/content/posts/2021/2021-06-16-minutes-of-the-ca-browser-forum-f2f-meeting-53-virtual-16-17-june-2021.md

 - We are continuing the work on updating website content.
 - For email bounces and failures, we are now manually reviewing the infra-bot mailer periodically and removing/blacklisting permanently bounced email addresses, to cut down on the number of bounces that Amazon SES sees from us.
 - The update to the membership spreadsheet is in the works, and Jos reminded the CABF members present to please use the membership update forms and be sure to keep up with the people recorded as representatives for your company.
 This will cut down on the number of email bounces, among other things!
 - Finally, Infra approved GoDaddy to shut down the old hardware server that provided all of the CABF services for so long.
-We want to express our appreciation again for GoDaddy’s team and their support of the CABF infrastructure over the last several years—they continue to be excellent partners!
+We want to express our appreciation again for GoDaddy’s team and their support of the CABF infrastructure over the last several years-they continue to be excellent partners!

 ## Server Certificate Working Group Meeting

 Attendees: _As marked for the Wednesday meeting session above_

 Jos called the meeting to order.

 ### Anti-Trust Statement

 Jos read the anti-trust statement.

 ### Approval of Previous Minutes

 The minutes for the 27 May and 13 May meetings were approved by general acclamation.

 ### Mozilla Root Program Update

 **Speaker**: Ben Wilson (Mozilla)
 **Minutes**: Ryan Sleevi

 **Presentation:**

 #### Q & A

 - Q: Dean Coclin (DigiCert): P5 has “slow to respond to requests” – is that looking at the application specifically, or the CA overall?